 In the Lower Providence Presbyterian Church logo, the detailed skyline illustration is tailored to the region they serve.
 It can give local residents a sense of being at home and connected to their church family.

 The Texas Baptist Deaf Ministry logo says a lot through visuals alone.
-Using the sign language symbol for “the cross” shows that this ministry has done their research and can meet the needs of the deaf and hard-of-hearing community.
+Using the sign language symbol for “the cross” shows that this ministry can meet the needs of the deaf and hard-of-hearing community.

 *Website Planet is not affiliated with any of the congregations above.